Help us increase our efforts to increase recycling and reduce waste by staying up to date on what can be recycled.

 Household Hazardous Waste

 Free household hazardous waste collection events are held the third Saturday of every other month.
 Call (805) 583-6321 for an appointment and location, or visit the City’s Household Hazardous Waste Drop Off Program webpage for more information.
 Refer to the list of materials accepted for additional information.
 In addition to the designated collection events, there are some establishments in the City that accept household hazardous waste.
-For more information on what constitutes a hazardous materials and how you can avoid the risks associated with these products, visit the our Hazardous Materials page.
+For more information on what constitutes hazardous materials and how you can avoid the risks associated with these products, visit the City's Hazardous Materials page.

 Prescription Drug Disposal

 To ensure proper, safe disposal of prescription drugs, the Police Department provides a locked Drug Drop Off Box.
 The Drop Off Box is located in the front lobby of the Police Station, which is available by appointment on Tuesdays and Thursdays, from 1:00 to 4:00 p.m. (excluding holidays).
 Please call (805) 583-6964 to setup an appointment.

 Options for Sharps/Needles: